VinhCao09/Robot_Car_using_ESP32_Cam/README.md

-# 🚙Robot Car using ESP32 Cam📷
+# 🚙Robot Car using ESP32 Cam.
+Upload code via OTA📷
 In this project, we are going to build an ESP32 Cam Surveillance Car—a practical and accessible starting point to start learning about remote-controlled and ESP32 projects.
 This project leverages the versatility of the ESP32 camera module, offering a budget-friendly, energy-efficient and easy-to-make solution.
 Designed with simplicity and functionality in mind, it's an ideal starting point for newcomers to start learning web controls and the WiFi functionality of ESP32.
 ## Components
 - ESP32-CAM Module camera